paixaop/zwack/README.md

 Zwack has many possible uses, here are some examples:

-  * Simulate an indoor bike trainer (turbo) generating cyclist power and cadence data to test bike computers fitness, or virtual indoor bike apps.
+  * Simulate an indoor bike trainer (turbo) generating cyclist power,cadence & speed data to test bike computers fitness, or virtual indoor bike apps.
   * Simulate a runner's speed and pace test bike computers fitness, or virtual indoor bike apps.
   * Integrate a common treadmill with Zwift, sending data from the treadmill to the Zwift game via bluetooth
+  * Simulate an indoor bike trainer (turbo) that is able to receive SetTarget (wattage) commands from test bike fitness apps (eg: BreakAway: Indoor Training) for testing.
+(This method is currently using the Cycling Power Profile with the addition of Wahoo's extension)

 # Supports

 At this time Zwack runs succesfuly on Mac OSX (Please check Requirements below) and Raspberry PI.
 Should run on Windows but it hasn't been tested.
 If it works let me know.